23 APRIL 2025

 Start the day in the right way

 The start of the school day is a transition, and often the first transition of the day.
-Children with additional needs, be it neurodiverse conditions or even mental health problems, can struggle with change.
+Children with additional needs, be it neurodivergent conditions or even mental health problems, can struggle with change.
 Change of any kind can feel unsettling to some and even lead to emotional dysregulation.
-Providing a consistent calm routine to be followed of the morning can allow for an element of certainty that itself can provide a feeling of safety for a child who struggles with change.
+Providing a consistent, calm routine to be followed each morning can allow for an element of certainty that itself can provide a feeling of safety for a child who struggles with change.
 Knowing what they can expect can help to ease any potential stress, and a calm environment can set the tone for the day.

 Take time to understand each child's needs